toshimaru/blog.toshima.ru/_posts/2019-10-20-go-release-automation-with-goreleaser.md

 ### Tips: No tag found.
 Snapshot forced

-If no tag is found, snapshop option is forced.
+If no tag is found, snapshot option is forced.

 ```ts
 console.log(`⚠️ No tag found.
 Snapshot forced`);